cortex-js/cortexjs.io/docs/compute-engine/01-introduction.md

 ## MathJSON Standard Library

-The identifiers in a MathJSON expression are defined in libraries.
+The operators in a MathJSON expression are defined in libraries.
 The **MathJSON Standard Library** is a collection of functions and symbols that are available by default to a `ComputeEngine` instance.